-Procrastination is the avoidance of doing a task which needs to be accomplished.
+Procrastination is the avoidance of doing a task that needs to be accomplished.
 It is the practice of doing more pleasurable things in place of less pleasurable ones, or carrying out less urgent tasks instead of more urgent ones, thus putting off impending tasks to a later time.
 Sometimes, procrastination takes place until the "last minute" before a deadline.
 Procrastination can take hold on any aspect of life — putting off cleaning the stove, repairing a leaky roof, seeing a doctor or dentist, submitting a job report or academic assignment or broaching a stressful issue with a partner.
 Procrastination can lead to feelings of guilt, inadequacy, depression and self-doubt.

 Photo by j.lee43 Try to put me in a room Distraction less (Everything is everything) Spare me from worse In the studio, I would finally burn (All the time is all you got) Tempted to work ~Amy Winehouse~ In short procrastination is a habit if you will, a very bad habit, that consists in putting [...]